Florentine Lasagna Roll is a delicious, easy, meatless dish with spinach and cheese filled pasta, rolled & baked, covered in an Italian tomato sauce.

 With a sharp knife cut slices of the Florentine Lasagna Roll, and place on individual serving plates with a large spatula.
 Serve with some crusty bread and a great salad, and BOOM!
 You’ve got yourself a great Italian “meatless” meal… just like that!

 Trust me… this meal is DELICIOUS.
 You won’t even miss having meat in it.
 The flavors are amazing, it’s really EASY to make, and looks quite nice, too!
 Sure hope you will give this recipe a try.
 I think you will be pleasantly surprised!
 If you enjoy Italian food, you might also be interested in Florentine Manicotti, which is delicious, and uses ricotta cheese in the filling.

 Have a great day during this busy holiday season.
-My husband and I made an intentional decision this year to NOT fill up this holiday season with “busy-ness” and constantly looking for “things” to entertain us, as our culture tends to promote.
+My husband and I made an intentional decision to NOT fill up this holiday season with “busy-ness” and looking for “things” to entertain us, as our culture tends to promote.
 Instead, we are enjoying a simple holiday season this year, trying to focus on what Christmas really means to us… the birth of our Savior, Jesus.
 His humble birth changed everything, and for that we are GRATEFUL.

 Recipe Source: unknown (wrote recipe on a 3×5 card over 20 years ago- didn’t note where I got it from)